-- act as truly global citizens in the sense that they have the skills and capacity to act as bridge-builders between diverse societal actors; this includes inter-cultural awareness, listening and communication, empathy, and the ability to communicate their views in a well-reasoned and persuasive manner across cultural and disciplinary boundaries; - work effectively in multi- and interdisciplinary teams to resolve complex societal problems; - communicate their views convincingly and in a well-reasoned manner across cultural anddisciplinary boundaries; - 4. communicate effectively using a variety of digital technologies such as social networkingtools to share knowledge globally; - 5. communicate about global issues in their mother tongue, English, and one additional foreign language.
+- act as truly global citizens in the sense that they have the skills and capacity to act as bridge-builders between diverse societal actors; this includes inter-cultural awareness, listening and communication, empathy, and the ability to communicate their views in a well-reasoned and persuasive manner across cultural and disciplinary boundaries; - work effectively in multi- and interdisciplinary teams to resolve complex societal problems; - 3. communicate their views convincingly and in a well-reasoned manner across cultural and disciplinary boundaries; - 4. communicate about global issues in their mother tongue, English, and one additional foreign language; - 5. have sufficient scientific literacy skills to comprehend and critique presentation of scientific results; - 6. communicate about processes and outcomes of scientific inquiry in a well-reasoned and accessible manner, across cultural and disciplinary boundaries.